Journeytojah/drg-wiki-search/README.md

 ## Is this extension safe?

 Yes, it is.
-We do not enforce its use, we provide it as a means to simplify your life when searching for PoE related information and as a means to globally redirect your requests to the official wiki, instead of the ad-ridden Fandom site.
+We do not enforce its use, we provide it as a means to simplify your life when searching for DRG related information and as a means to globally redirect your requests to the official wiki, instead of the ad-ridden Fandom site.
 The code that does this sits in two places:

 - `src/background/background.js`
 - `src/ui/ui.js`